PascalCorpsman/Research/Content/FPC_and_others/Readme.md

 When developing applications with FreePascal, developers occasionally need to rely on external functionalities.
 These can range from simple code snippets to more complex integrations, such as connecting to a rendering engine or a sound library.
 Often, however, such functionalities are not natively available in FreePascal.
 The same applies when a developer wants to make their application extensible for others, for example through plugins - such as the AI plugin provided by [FPC_Atomic](https://github.com/PascalCorpsman/fpc_atomic).

 A common denominator that has emerged is the C programming language.
 Its structure is relatively simple, yet it provides everything necessary to extend applications.
+However, there are many versions of C. Code written in **C89** can usually be translated to FreePascal without major issues.
+Features introduced in later standards, such as the complex number type in **C99** or anonymous structures, cannot be transferred one-to-one.
-Instead of supporting *all* programming languages directly, FreePascal focuses on supporting C. This same decision has been made by the developers of many other languages as well.
-So, if you want to connect a e.g. Kotlin or Java application with FreePascal, C once again serves as the shared foundation.
+The same principle applies to other programming languages as well.
+For example, if you want to connect a Kotlin or Java application with FreePascal, C once again serves as the shared foundation.
+Additionally, most system APIs are implemented in C, which further reinforces its role as the universal interface between different programming environments.

 Depending on the scope of the code to be integrated, it can be beneficial to choose different approaches for incorporating it.
 The following sections will examine and compare various integration methods.
 Special attention will also be given to potential challenges and edge cases that may arise during implementation.